Utilizing Food Energetics to Help Dogs with Allergies

 The concept of food energetics works best with minimally processed ingredients or a raw diet.
 Unfortunately, most dry kibble diets have been subjected to high heat processing which destroys or alters the nutrients and ingredients.
 High quality, fresher diets have fewer extraneous ingredients, fewer starches/carbs which fuel sugar and also feed allergic responses and inflammation.
 It is our recommendation to not only pay attention to the proteins you are eating, but feed a freeze-dried, air-dried or pre-made raw patty to support their immune health.

 Balance and variety are key.
 Prevent imbalances by providing a diverse diet with a variety of nutrients.
 Don’t only feed your hot dog cool proteins or your cold dog warm proteins.
 Incorporate a variety but with a slant towards the proteins that best balance your dog.
+If you think your dog has allergies have them eat cooling proteins such as fish, duck and rabbit to help bring down the inflammation throughout the body.
+Avoid foods like venison and lamb which are the warmest of proteins.

 Any new diet requires a slow transition, usually over two weeks.
 Once exclusively on the new food, it can take 6 to 8 weeks to see improvement.
 So be patient but if your dog is struggling with allergies, always consider a superior diet to improve your dog’s immune system from the inside out.